chunrapeepat/score-language/README.md

 end
 ```

-3. Press `shift + enter` to run the code, or you can also hit the "RUN CODE" button on the top-right of the screen
+3. Press `shift + enter` to run, or you can also hit the "RUN CODE" button on the top-right of the screen
 4. See the result :)

 ## Language Features